-Texas law does not typically provide for the filing of short period franchise tax reports.
+Texas law does not provide for the filing of short period franchise tax reports for the same taxpayer.

 A change in a federal accounting period or the loss of a federal filing election does not change the begin and end dates of an accounting period for franchise tax reporting purposes.
-The keys to the period upon which the tax is based are the begin and end dates.
+The keys to the period upon which the franchise tax is based are the accounting period begin and end dates.
 The begin date is the day after the end date on the prior franchise tax report, and the end date is the last federal tax accounting period end date in the year prior to the year in which the report is originally due.
 Therefore, a change in a federal accounting period may result in an accounting period on the franchise tax report of more or less than 12 months.

-Example 1: A fiscal year entity changes its accounting year end from 09-30-2023 to a calendar year end of 12-31-2023.
-Because of the change in the federal accounting period, the entity is required to file a short period federal return covering the period 10-01-2023 through 12-31-2023.
-For franchise tax reporting purposes, the entity files its 2024 report based on the period 10-01-2022 through 12-31-2023, combining the relevant information from the two federal income tax reports.
+Example 1: A fiscal year entity changes its accounting year end from 09-30-2024 to a calendar year end of 12-31-2024.
+Because of the change in the federal accounting period, the entity is required to file a short period federal return covering the period 10-01-2024 through 12-31-2024.
+For franchise tax reporting purposes, the entity files its 2025 report based on the period 10-01-2023 through 12-31-2024, combining the relevant information from the two federal income tax returns.

-Example 2: A calendar year entity lost its S-Corp election under the Internal Revenue Code on June 27, 2023.
-As a result, the entity is required to file a short period federal S return for the period 01-01-2023 through 06-27-2023.
-The entity did not change its accounting year end and filed a second short period federal return for the period 06-28-2023 through 12-31-2023.
-For franchise tax reporting purposes, the entity includes the period 01-01-2023 through 12-31-2023 on its 2024 annual report and combines the relevant information from the two federal reports.
+Example 2: A calendar year entity lost its S-Corp election under the Internal Revenue Code on June 27, 2024.
+As a result, the entity is required to file a short period federal S-Corp return for the period 01-01-2024 through 06-27-2024.
+The entity did not change its accounting year end and filed a second short period federal return for the period 06-28-2024 through 12-31-2024.
+For franchise tax reporting purposes, the entity includes the period 01-01-2024 through 12-31-2024 on its 2025 annual report and combines the relevant information from the two federal returns.